luapower/luapower-all/nw.md

 The window is always activated even when it's already in normal mode.

-## State tracking

 State tracking is about getting and tracking the entire user-changeable state of a window (of or the app) as a whole.

 ### `win:state() -> state`

-Get the window's full state string, eg. 'visible maximized active'.
+Get the window's full state string which can contain the words 'visible', 'active', 'minimized', 'maximized', 'fullscreen'.

 ### `win:changed(old_state, new_state)`